-In this study, Fraym also investigated the potential impact of child caregiving policies and programs on potential household earnings if existing primary caregivers were able to access affordable caregiving services.
-Fraym analyzed the economic benefits and costs in a scenario where caregiving was made available for primary caregivers who:
+In this study, Fraym specifically investigated the potential impact of child caregiving policies and programs on potential household earnings if existing primary caregivers were able to access affordable caregiving services.
+After conducting the surveys, Fraym analyzed the economic benefits and costs in a scenario where caregiving were made available for primary caregivers who:

-- (i) Were aged 18 or older with at least one young child under the age at which compulsory education begins in the country; - (ii) Were unemployed at the time of the survey; and - (iii) Would plan to look for income generating work if safe and affordable childcare was available and accessible.
+- (i) Were age 18 or older with at least one young child under the age at which compulsory education begins in the country; - (ii) Were unemployed at the time of the survey; and - (iii) Would plan to look for income generating work if safe and affordable childcare was available and accessible.